Hi, I'm Gabriel!

 I also write regularly on my blog, with a mix of interesting posts and tutorials too.
 My posts currently have over 175K+ views with hundreds of thousands of readers.

-Apart from coding, my other interests include teaching, music, and journalism.
-I also attend high school, so of course that is a big part of my life at the moment.
+Apart from programming, my other interests include teaching, music, and journalism.
+I also attend high school, so that's a major part of my life at the moment.